Should I become a professor title

 Denton et al., 2022 reported that 23% of life sciences postdocs and 33.2% of physical sciences and engineering postdocs in the U.S. were employed in tenure-track faculty positions within 5–6 years following degree completion.
 The authors carefully mention that the different percentages may be influenced by the longer duration of the earlier studies (10 years versus 5–6, respectively).

-It is important to note that these data included Assistant Professor, associate professor, and full professor positions.
+It is important to note that these data included assistant Professor, associate professor, and full professor positions.

 To my knowledge, no data is available comparing the chances of becoming an adjunct professor who works for a university on a contract basis versus a tenured professor holding a full-time position until retirement.
+The competitive nature of securing a professor job also depends heavily on the subject area and level of demand in specific fields, as well as the availability of part-time or adjunct roles.

 Thus, about 67 to 90% of postdoctoral researchers find jobs in the industry or public sector – and NOT in academia!
 Surprisingly, this fact is not known by most young researchers!